Hybrid and Oriented Harmonic Potentials for Safe Task Execution in Unknown Environment

 When a robot is deployed in a partially-unknown environment, an online approach is required such that the underlying trajectory adapts to real-time measurements of the actual workspace such as new obstacles.
 For instances, a fully automated tuning mechanism for navigation functions is presented in~\cite{filippidis2011adjustable}, while the notion of dynamic windows is proposed in~\cite{ogren2005convergent} to handle dynamic environment.
 Moreover, the harmonic potentials-based methods are developed further in~\cite{rousseas2022trajectory} for unknown environments, where the weights over harmonic basis are optimized online.
-A similar formulation is adopted in~\cite{loizou2022mobile} where the parameters in the harmonic potentials are adjusted online to ensure safety and global convergence.
-Lastly, the scenario of time-varying targets is analyzed in~\cite{li2018navigation} by designing an attractive potential that evolves with time.
-On the other hand, search-based methods are also extended to unknown environments where various real-time revision techniques are proposed in \cite{otte2016rrtx, shen2021smarrt}.
+A similar formulation is adopted in~\cite{loizou2022mobile} where the parameters in the harmonic potentials are adjusted online to ensure safety and global convergence. {Furthermore, a semantic perceptual feedback me-thod is introduced in~\cite{vasilopoulos2022reactive} to recognize the size of the obstacles from a pre-trained dataset.} Lastly, the scenario of time-varying targets is analyzed in~\cite{li2018navigation} by designing an attractive potential that evolves with time.
+Similarly, dynamic environments are considered in~\cite{huber2022avoiding, dahlin2023creating} by allowing time-varying and reactive potentials.
+On the other hand, search-based methods are also extended to unknown environments where various real-time revision techniques are proposed in~\cite{otte2016rrtx, shen2021smarrt}.
 However, less work can be found where the search tree and the underlying potentials should be updated simultaneously and dependently.

 Last but not least, the desired task for the robot could be more complex than the point-to-point navigation.
 Linear Temporal Logics (LTL) in \cite{baier2008principles} provide a formal language to describe complex high-level tasks, such as sequential visit, surveillance and response.
 Many recent papers can be found that combine robot motion planning with model-checking-based task planning, e.g., a single robot under LTL tasks~\cite{fainekos2009temporal, guo2018human, lindemann2021stl}, a multi-robot system under a global task~\cite{guo2015multi,luo2021abstraction,leahy2021scalable}, However, many aforementioned work assumes an existing low-level navigation controller, or considers a simple and known environment with circular and non-overlapping obstacles.
 The synergy of complex temporal tasks and harmonic potential fields within unknown environments has not been investigated.